scherma/sneeze/README.rst

 |
 | A receiver for sneeze events should respond with a 200 OK code when an event has been accepted.
 |
-| When first run, sneeze will attempt to send all unified2 events in the specified directories to the receiver.New events are sent as soon as they are detected.
+| When first run, sneeze will attempt to send all unified2 events in the specified directories to the receiver.
+New events are sent as soon as they are detected.
 If sneeze is unable to send an event, it will wait and try again (interval is configurable), and include any new events since the last successful one.